Goal-based portfolio selection with mental accounting: Proofs of results

-Since $\Gamma$ is defined by $J$, \eqref{ineq:Gam_k} follows from the fact that $J$ satisfies the DPP and is continuous when $t \in [T_{k-1}, T_k)$, as shown in \citet[Theorem 4.1 and Lemma E.2]{capponi2024}. \end{proof} Besides, one can also apply stochastic Perron's method to the problem \eqref{obj:no_acc} without mental accounting.
+} Since $\Gamma$ is defined by $J$, inequalities \eqref{ineq:Gam_k} and \eqref{ineq:Gam_K+1} follow from the fact that $J$ satisfies the DPP and is continuous when $t \in [T_{k-1}, T_k)$, as shown in \citet[Theorem 4.1 and Lemma E.2]{capponi2024}. \end{proof} Besides, one can also apply stochastic Perron's method to the problem \eqref{obj:no_acc} without mental accounting.
 To avoid the technical difficulty from the state constraint $X(t) \geq 0$ in \eqref{eq:no_account}, we can modify the wealth dynamic as in \citet[Equation (3.5)]{capponi2024} and allow negative initial wealth:

 It extends the spatial domain of the problem \eqref{obj:no_acc} to $\R \times \R^m$, while the value function in the original spatial domain $[0, \infty) \times \R^m$ is unchanged.
 Since there is no gradient constraint, the proof of viscosity supersolution and subsolution properties is standard and similar to \cite{bayraktar2013stochastic,bayraktar2015stochastic}.
 Moreover, Lemma \ref{lem:boundary} related to the state constraint is no longer needed after the extension \eqref{eq:extended}.
 The proof of comparison principle is similar to \cite{capponi2024} and \citet[Theorem 4.4.5]{pham2009book}.
 We mention that the truncation $\rho(x)$ in \cite{capponi2024} is not needed, since the sequence $\{x_n\}$ is bounded.
 The unique viscosity solution in the enlarged domain $[T_{k-1}, T_k) \times \R \times \R^m$, agrees with the value function when restricting to the original domain $[T_{k-1}, T_k) \times [0, \infty) \times \R^m$.